Tasanapol Inthraphuvasak

-He made his car racing debut in the 2021 Formula 4 UAE Championship, and has competed in various other Formula 4 championships such as French F4, British F4 and Spanish F4, with wins in the latter two.
+Inthraphuvasak made his car racing debut in the 2021 Formula 4 UAE Championship, and has competed in various other Formula 4 championships such as French F4, British F4 and Spanish F4, with wins in the latter two.
 He competed in the 2023 Formula Regional Middle East Championship with Pinnacle VAR.
 He progressed to FIA Formula 3 in 2024 with AIX before switching to Campos in 2025, where he took multiple wins to become the first Thai driver to win a race in the category.

 Early and personal life

-Tasanapol Inthraphuvasak was born in Bangkok on 14 November 2005.
+Inthraphuvasak was born in Bangkok on 14 November 2005.
 His father, Vutthikorn Inthraphuvasak (b.
 1974) is a GT racing driver notably known for competing in the Thailand Super Series, and is also the executive of AAS Group.

-Inthraphuvasak lived in Bangkok until age 14, attending an international school before moving to England to pursue his racing career.
+Inthraphuvasak lived in Bangkok until the age of 14, attending an international school before moving to England to pursue his racing career.
 He labels fellow Thai Formula One driver Alexander Albon as his racing hero.